 When we say, "I want to analyze this system (situation)," we mean, "I want to understand this system (situation)."
 So, we have to collect so much knowledge about the system during the investigation that we can draw conclusions in the 3rd step.
 We obtain the knowledge we need for this through observation (questioning), experimentation, reading professional literature, asking experts, or using creativity techniques.

-The study of a system can begin with an examination of the "whole" as a functioning unit or with an examination of its parts (its elements).
+The investigation of a system can begin with an examination of the "whole" as a functioning unit (black box analysis) or with an examination of its parts (its elements).

 ... the choice of a suitable method for the study of a given system depends, to a large extent, on the type of knowledge that is empirically accessicble to us ..." (www.swemorph.com/pdf/anaeng-r.pdf , 26.02.20, p.
 6-7)

-The order of a functional analysis and a structural analysis can also be reversed when designing products or processes:
+Whether you start with a functional analysis (black box analysis) or a structural analysis can vary, for example when designing products or processes:

 "Often the structure has not yet been determined in the early concept phase.
 However, the functions are already clear ...
 If, however, an adaptation is required instead of a new development, it is (usually) easier to do the structural analysis before the functional analysis."
 (Werdich, M. (2011).
 FMEA – Einführung und Moderation.
 Vieweg+Teubner Verlag/Springer, p.
 19)